leonardoborges/octopress/source/_posts/2012-08-23-sean-corfield-clojure-and-cfml-sitting-in-a-tree.markdown

 It was great to hear the many good things Sean had to say about Clojure.
 WorldSingles seem pretty happy with the decision of migration their heavy-lifting code to it and hopefully these slide notes will give you some insight into the sort of things Clojure is good at.

-Sean is likely to put his slides up somewhere so I'll link to it as soon as I have it.
+~~Sean is likely to put his slides up somewhere so I'll link to it as soon as I have it.~~ [Here they are.](http://corfield.org/articles/WorldSinglesWeb.pdf)

 If you want to know more about Clojure and be involved in the community, you should come to the next [clj-syd meetup](http://www.meetup.com/clj-syd/).